pulse-framework/pulse/docs/introduction/what-is-pulse.md

 - :leaves: Lightweight (only 22KB) with 0 dependencies
 - :fire: Supports Vue, React and React Native
 - :yellow_heart: Well documented (I'm getting there...)

+## Is Pulse for you?

+The most attractive part of Pulse for me personally is how easy it is to work with, which makes it good for a variety of different projects.
+Though it does scale well for applications that have many different types of data.